Roxxers/roxbot/docs/commands.md

 #### ;spank

 !!! warning
-    This command will only work in channels marked NSFW
+    This command will only work in channels marked NSFW or DMs.

 #### ;suck

 !!! warning
-    This command will only work in channels marked NSFW
+    This command will only work in channels marked NSFW or DMs.

 #### ;waifurate

 #### ;xkcd

-Grabs the image & metadata of the given xkcd comic
+Grabs the image & metadata of the given xkcd comic.
+The query can be a comic number, comic title, or latest to get the latest.
+If not given, Roxbot will return a random comic.

+Command Structure:
+    `;xkcd [query: optional]`

 Example:

-    {command_prefix}xkcd 666
-    {command_prefix}xkcd Silent Hammer
-    {command_prefix}xkcd latest
+    `;xkcd 666`
+    `;xkcd "Silent Hammer"`
+    `;xkcd latest`

 #### ;zalgo

 ---

-### Image Editor
+### ImageEditor

+The ImageEditor cog is a cog with multiple commands to manipulate images provided by the user.

 #### ;deepfry